 Peer Power is a 501(c)3 non-profit organization innovating the public education system by inspiring and empowering youth to take control of their academic success.
-A successful entrepreneur and dedicated philanthropist, East High School graduate Charlie McVean founded the program in December 2004 to address the poor performance of Memphis’s public schools.
+A successful entrepreneur and dedicated philanthropist, East High School graduate Charlie McVean founded the program in December 2004 to address poor performance in Memphis’s public schools.
 Combining an incentive-based compensation model with the influential effects of peer groups, he launched his unique student-to-student tutoring method at East.
 The program was an immediate success and swiftly evolved into Peer Power.

 “The Memphis Model” is a unique partnership of the University of Memphis (24,000 students), Shelby County School System (110,000 students) and Peer Power.
 It also combines market-based approaches with youth empowerment and educational practices.